Bubbet/Risk-Of-Rain-Mods/BubbetsItems/README.md

 - Rewinds time, rolling back health, shield, barrier, position and velocity.
 - Will later also rewind look position and potentially but unlikely skill usages.

+Wildlife Camera
+- Equipment
+- Take a photo of a enemy storing them in your camera.
+- Deploy that stored enemy as your friend.

 1.0.0 - Initial Release
 - First 4 items + bandolier as an orb instead of pickup.